There are more than 80 autoimmune diseases, affecting about 3% of the U.S. population. We help treat them using a functional approach.

-Thyroid autoimmune disease: Also known as Hashimoto’s disease, is a disease that attacks the thyroid, The thyroid gland is a part of the endocrine system and performs functions such as producing hormones that coordinate many of your body’s functions.
-The results of Inflammation from Hashimoto’s disease can often result in an underactive thyroid gland.
+Thyroid Autoimmune Disease: Also known as Hashimoto’s disease, this is a disease that attacks the thyroid.
+The thyroid gland is a part of the endocrine system and performs functions such as producing hormones that coordinate many of your body’s functions.
+The results of inflammation from Hashimoto’s disease can often result in an underactive thyroid gland.
 Some symptoms include fatigue, weight gain, cold sensitivity, muscle aches, and enlargement of the tongue.
 Treatment for Hashimoto’s disease is often completed through hormone replacement, and these treatments are typically effective.

 Celiac Disease: This form of the autoimmune disorder typically can occur in genetically predisposed people and is a result of the digestion of gluten causing damage of the small intestine.
-When individuals with celiac disorder ingest gluten, it causes the immune system to attack the small intestine.
+It can also be confused with Non-Celiac Wheat Sensitivity, which is much more common.
+We test for both to determine the best plan forward for your needs.
+When individuals with Celiac Disease ingest gluten, it causes the immune system to attack the small intestine.
 This ultimately leads to the inability of the small intestine to absorb nutrients properly.
-The only known way to treat celiac disease is to maintain a strict gluten-free diet.
-However, if you feel that you may be experiencing symptoms of the celiac disorder, it is important to seek treatment because without treatment there is a strong chance of developing serious health conditions,
+The only known way to treat Celiac Disease is to maintain a strict gluten-free diet.
+However, if you feel that you may be experiencing symptoms of Celiac Disease, it is important to seek treatment because without treatment there is a strong chance of developing serious health conditions.

 Autism is a neurodevelopmental disorder that can be associated with immune dysfunction as a viable risk factor.
 This contributes to the neurodevelopmental deficits observed in autism spectrum disorders (ASD).
 These associations are recognized to occur during the prenatal and postnatal periods of development.

 Conventional medical treatments for autoimmune disease often include medications that are overall immune-suppressing rather than searching for the root cause and directly addressing the specific source.
-However, there is now a new system for addressing autoimmune disease through functional medicine, which aims to focus on treatment through addressing the source and not just the symptoms.
-Functional medicine is a revolutionary mindset that teaches practitioners to understand the body as an overall system.
-This encourages the understanding of each functioning system, and the ability to better identify the specific function affected by a particular form of autoimmune.
+However, there is now a new system for addressing autoimmune disease through a functional approach, which aims to focus on treatment involving addressing the source and not just the symptoms.
+Our integrative cellular and regenerative personalized framework offers us the most innovative, science-based tools to understand the body as an overall system.
+This encourages the understanding of each functioning system, and the ability to better identify the specific function affected by a particular form of autoimmune disease.

-If you feel that you are experiencing any of the symptoms associated with autoimmune disease, it is important and encouraged to seek treatment from a functional medicine practitioner.
+If you feel that you are experiencing any of the symptoms associated with autoimmune disease, it is important and encouraged to seek treatment that will take your unique situation into account.
 Reach out to our office here at the Medical Transformation Center to learn more.
 Contact us today and schedule your consultation!